rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: Working with Caridy, MarkM, Dean, and others.

-DH: Realm are similar to an iframe on the web.
-Effectiely you can have 2 different copies of the JS world that can talk to each other.
-Historitically this didn't exist in the spec, but it was a reality.
+DH: Realms are similar to an iframe on the web.
+Effectively you can have 2 different copies of the JS world that can talk to each other.
+Historically this didn't exist in the spec, but it was a reality.

-MM: Up to ES5, there was this fiction that all JS computation and executation happened in one realm, but with iframes this wasn't true.
+MM: Up to ES5, there was this fiction that all JS computation and execution happened in one realm, but with iframes this wasn't true.

-DH: On top of that node has the VM object with similar functionality.
-That's now (ES6) codified in the spec, but there isn't a format way to interact with them.
+DH: On top of that, node has the VM object with similar functionality.
+That's now (ES6) codified in the spec, but there isn't a formal way to interact with them.
 You can create a new iframe, but it comes with all this DOM crap.
 The goal is the Realm API is to just create multiple realms with nothing else by default.
 This is useful for building frameworks and structures on top of it.
-It's a pretty low-level (and complicated API).
+It's a pretty low-level (and complicated) API.
 This is something you do when you're implementing a transpiler or security framework.
 So it's ok if the surface API is a little advanced.
 Goals for today are to present progress and get feedback.
 I'm not looking for stage 2 at this point.
 I presented my current thinking in January and mentioned I believe we can get to a place where we don't need a registry API or loader API.
 We had thought we needed those.
 I think there are a couple of tiny hooks we want in the browser space, but most of the functionality can be done in user-land.
 I have some sample code.
 Please don't nerd-snipe me too hard.
 I have a plausibility argument and it's looking more and more plausible to me.
 The first example is the smallest I could come up with.

 DE: Example: a tiny, fixed registry.